shubhgupta2510/PatternAnalysis-2025/recognition/VQVAE_HipMRI_Study_Shubh_Gupta_s47019070/README.md

 ### Reconstruction Quality Analysis

 The visual results demonstrate that the model successfully captures the overall anatomical structure and intensity patterns of the pelvic MRI slices.
 However, some fine-grained details are smoothed out in the reconstructions.
-This is attributable to the quantized latent space having dimensions of 64×32, which after accounting for the two stride-2 convolutions means the original 256×128 image is represented by discrete codes at 64×32 spatial resolution.
+This is attributable to the quantised latent space having dimensions of 64×32, which after accounting for the two stride-2 convolutions means the original 256×128 image is represented by discrete codes at 64×32 spatial resolution.
 Each discrete code effectively represents a 4×4 pixel region in the original image.
 While this compression ratio enables efficient representation learning, it inherently limits the preservation of high-frequency spatial details.

 ### Performance Range on Test Set